Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 Using a sharp knife, make a slot along the line and insert a hacksaw blade in the slot and cut along the ridge.
 The hacksaw blade gets very hot.
 Wrap the end with a piece of cloth and cut through the ridge.
 Remove the top cut portion from the tank.

-Step 5: Preparation of the Digester Tank
+Step 5: Prepare the Digester Tank

 The top portion of the digester tank will have to be removed.
 Just enough for the tank to fit and also the width should allow for the free movement of the gas tank.
 Place the removed top portion of the gasholder on top of the digester tank.